NematiErfan/python-learning-journey/04_XO_Board_Game/README.md

     Choose X or O: X

     Choose a position from 1 to 9: 7

     Choose a position from 1 to 9: 5

+    Choose a position from 1 to 9: 8

+    Choose a position from 1 to 9: 1

     Choose a position from 1 to 9: 9

-    Choose a position from 1 to 9: 1

 ### Output

     =============
     Enjoy XO Game
     =============

-     X |   | X
+     X | X | X
     -----------
        | O |
     -----------